takayoshizawa/cert_revocation_way_forward/README.md

 TLS server certificate revocation improvement

 The code files in this repository are provided as a supplemental information for the paper "Certicate Revocation  Is there A Way Forward?"
-These code files represent incremental changes on top of the "tlslist-ng" (https://github.com/tlsfuzzer/tlslite-ng) to include additional information and corresponding logic that are discussed in the above-mentioned paper.
+These code files represent incremental changes on top of the "tlslist-ng" (https://github.com/tlsfuzzer/tlslite-ng) to include additional information in clientHello and serverHello messages and corresponding logic that are discussed in the above-mentioned paper.

 For the rest of this document, we refer to the codes in "tlslite-ng" as the "baseline."